erinnaog/KPMG-Data-Analytics-Consulting-Virtual-Internship/Module 1 - Data Quality/README.md

 | Transaction          | 20000         | 2021-08-14     |

 #### The goal for this module is:
-- Asked and understood the right and clear business problem our client was asking
+- Ask and understand the right and clear business problem our client was asking
-- Prepared by assessing the data quality in all datasets
+- Prepare by assessing the data quality in all datasets
-- Emailed the client addressing all the data quality issues attaching the appropriate mitigation as well as recommendation.
+- Emaile the client addressing all the data quality issues attaching the appropriate mitigation as well as recommendation.